Strengthened Participatory Democracy

 Projected Budget: $35.5 million

 Comunitatea Mea will strengthen local government in Moldova to become more effective, transparent and accountable to citizens.
 Under this activity USAID will build local government’s capacity to meet citizens’ needs, achieving four main results: 1) improved quality of and access to municipal services; 2) citizens meaningfully engaged in local governance; 3) decentralization policy reforms advanced; and 4) increased locally-generated revenues and improved financial management practices in local governments.
-The activity will provide comprehensive assistance to up to 130 communities, including towns and villages, primarily targeting local self-government bodies.
-Local public administrations (LPAs) will engage civic groups and local businesses to develop their communities and improve public services.
+The activity will provide comprehensive assistance to to 127 communities, including towns and villages, primarily targeting local self-government bodies.
 The activity will also work with central government partners, associations and civil society groups to advance decentralization policy reform, increase LPAs’ financial viability, and address the streamlining of internal processes through digital solutions.

 Democratic Transparency and Accountability Program (DTAP)